MicrosoftDocs/fabric-docs/docs/data-warehouse/connectivity.md

 ## Connect using ODBC

 Microsoft [!INCLUDE [product-name](../includes/product-name.md)] supports connectivity to the [!INCLUDE [fabric-dw](includes/fabric-dw.md)] or [!INCLUDE [fabric-se](includes/fabric-se.md)] using ODBC.
 Make sure you're running the [latest ODBC Driver for SQL Server](/sql/connect/odbc/download-odbc-driver-for-sql-server).
 Use Microsoft Entra ID (formerly Azure Active Directory) authentication.
-Only ODBC 18 is supported.
+Only ODBC 18 or higher versions are supported.

 ## Connect using JDBC